jaki-github/jaki-github/README.md

 - 💬 Reach me on **Discord: jaki__**.
 - 🌍 Always open to collaborating on cool FiveM projects!

-⚡ **Fun Fact:** I’m 16 years old and always pushing myself to learn more about development!

 <!---
 jaki-github/jaki-github is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.